Smiley Lewis: Life and career

 Lemons was born in DeQuincy, Louisiana, a rural hamlet near Lake Charles, to Jeffrey and Lillie Mae Lemons.
 He was the second of three sons.
 His mother died while he was a child, and later he named a song and several automobiles after her.
 In his mid-teens, he hopped a slow-moving freight train with some friends, who jumped off when the train began to speed up.
 Lewis alone remained on the train, getting off when it reached its stop in New Orleans.
-He found boarding with a Caucasian family in the Irish Channel neighborhood and eventually adopted their surname, Lewis.
+He found boarding with a white family in the Irish Channel neighborhood and eventually adopted their surname, Lewis.

 He began playing clubs in the French Quarter and integrated "tan bars" in the Seventh Ward, at times billed as Smiling Lewis, a variation of the nickname earned by his lack of front teeth.
 He was often accompanied by the pianist Isidore "Tuts" Washington, with whom he played in Thomas Jefferson's Dixieland band in the mid-1930s.
 When the band dissolved, Lewis began playing in clubs, earning only tips.

 Lewis married Leona Robinson in 1938.
 The couple lived with her mother until they began having children, when they moved to South Tonti Street, while Lewis worked at manual labor during the day and performed at night.
-During World War II, he joined Washington again, this time with Kid Ernest Molière's band, entertaining soldiers stationed at Fort Polk, outside Bunkie, Louisiana, and serving as the house band at the Boogie Woogie Club.
+During World War II, he joined Washington again, this time with Kid Ernest Molière's band, entertaining soldiers stationed at Fort Polk, outside Leesville, Louisiana, and serving as the house band at the Boogie Woogie Club.
 The two formed a trio with the drummer Herman Seals after the war ended and again began playing in clubs in the French Quarter and along Bourbon Street.